 On the day of the exam, ensure you have the requisite identification cards, etc. Be cool!
 Relax and remember you have done a great preparation, so you can do it.
 After you click, submit you see ‘Congratulations’ on your screen and there you are a PMP!

-Cost-Benefit Analysis of Getting a PMP Certificate for a Higher PMP Salary:
+Cost-Benefit Analysis of Getting a Certificate for a Higher Salary:

-You have seen the tangible benefits in terms of PMP Salary hike.
+You have seen the salary ranges and the tangible benefits in terms of the PMP Salary hike.
 There are also the intangible benefits of getting into the coveted group of PMPs and not just the PMP salary.
 While you are recognized by your peers in the profession, you now also speak the same project management lingo as all the PMPs world over do.
 You get access to best practices and opportunity to network with other PMPs.
 The cost involved for getting the PMP Salary:

 - Cost of PMP preparation training – where you have flexibility in choosing the one that fits your budget